diegoberaldin/MetaPhrase/docs/tech_manual/01_architecture.md

 - **core-common** contains a set shared utilities divided by package: coroutine dispatchers (coroutines), file system (files), data store (keystore), logging (log), notification center (notification), shared UI components and theme (ui), extension functions and utilities (utils).
 - **core-localization**: contains the main entry point to localization in the `L10n` shared object and String extension functions; `L10n` uses the internal `DefaultLocalization` class internally to manage the language bundles.
 - **core-persistence**: contains the `AppDatabase` class that provides a centralized entry point for the persistence layer and it is a factory for the DAO classes (which are found in each domain persistence submodule).
 Whenever a new persisted entity is created, `AppDatabase` needs to be updated for the schema creation/update and with the create DAO factory method.
+- **domain-formats** contains the business logic to manage import and export to resource files; it has the following submodules:
+  - **android** use cases needed to manage Android XMLs
+  - **ios** contains the use cases needed to manage iOS stringtables
-- **domain-android** contains the use cases needed to import and export to Android resource files
+  - **resx** contains the use cases needed to manage Windows resource files
+  - **po** contains the use cases needed to manage GNU gettext PO files
 - **domain-glossary** contains the data layer and business logic layers of the glossary feature; it is divided into the following submodules:
   - **data** contains the model classes for the glossary terms
   - **persistence** contains the entity definitions and local data source (DAO, data access object) for glossary terms and associations between terms
   - **repository** contains the repositories to create, read, update and delete glossary terms and associations between terms
   - **usecase** contains the use cases needed to perform the glossary lookup operations
-- **domain-ios** contains the use cases needed to import and export to iOS resource files
 - **domain-project** contains the data layer and business logic layer for project, languages and messages (segments and segment pairs, aka translation units); it is divided in the following submodules:
   - **data** contains the model classes for project, languages, segments and translation units
   - **persistence** contains the entity definitions and local data sources for project data